Causes include diabetes, amyloidosis, autoimmune disorders, cancer, excessive alcohol consumption, and certain drugs.

 Somatic nerves, which connect with muscles under voluntary (conscious) control or with sensory receptors in the skin.

 Autonomic neuropathies are a type of peripheral neuropathy Overview of the Peripheral Nervous System The peripheral nervous system refers to the parts of the nervous system that are outside the central nervous system, that is, those outside the brain and spinal cord.
 Thus, the peripheral nervous... read more , a disorder in which peripheral nerves are damaged throughout the body.
 In autonomic neuropathies, there is much more damage to the autonomic nerves than to the somatic nerves.

 Common causes of autonomic neuropathies include

 Autoimmune disorders Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
 What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more (when the immune system misinterprets the body’s tissues as foreign and attacks them)
+Symptoms vary depending on... read more (when the immune system misinterprets the body’s tissues as foreign and produces antibodies that attack those tissues)

 Other causes of autonomic neuropathies include cancer, drugs, excessive alcohol consumption, and toxins.